-- (1) Ensure that the patch is worn for a minimum of 24 hours and a maximum of 10 days. - (2) Follow notification protocols outlined in this Statement of Work under Notifying USPO/USPSO of Defendant/Person Under Supervision Behavior if a defendant/person under supervision reports with a sweat patch that is falling off, has fallen off, or is missing.
+- (1) Ensure that the patch is worn for a minimum of 24 hours. and a maximum of 10 days.
+The maximum wear time for the patch is 7 to 10 days, or up to 14 days with the use of an overlay. - (2) Follow notification protocols outlined in this Statement of Work under Notifying USPO/USPSO of Defendant/Person Under Supervision Behavior if a defendant/person under supervision reports with a sweat patch that is falling off, has fallen off, or is missing.
 In consultation and with approval of the USPO/USPSO, the vendor shall stop using a sweat patch on defendants/persons under supervision who continue to experience difficulties in retaining the patch on their skin.